-Have you ever wondered whether you were born with your personality?
-Whether aggressive behaviour can be eliminated in society?
+Have you ever wondered how psychologists research behaviour?
+Whether criminality is genetic or environmental?
 Why we soon forget facts we have memorised for a test?

 These, and many other questions about all aspects of human behaviour and experience, are studied by psychologists.
 If you choose this course then you will find out a great deal about yourself and others - about the ways you think, feel and behave, and about your interactions with other people.